SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ..
 No final period after the list items above because it would be hard to tell when it is or isn't part of the type.

-In addition, in-out parameters are always skipped when matching trailing closures to parameters.
+In addition, in-out parameters are always skipped.

 .. assertion:: when-can-you-use-trailing-closure